Kvikvne/flask-blog-template/README.md

 - `templates` folder contains HTML templates for the homepage and post page.
 - `post.py` contains the Post class representing each post.
 - `blog_data` is a list of dictionaries representing the blog data.

-## Contributions
-Feel free to fork the repository and submit pull requests for any improvements or bug fixes.